62firelight/ArcBuddy-349/README.md

 ### Search Players

 You can search for a Bungie Name using the provided search bar.
 A Bungie Name takes after the format `Guardian#1234`.
 You can use my Bungie name (`62firelight#8173`) to test the application.
-Once finished typing a Bungie Name, you can push "Enter" or click the magnifying glass icon on the right to begin a search.
+Once finished typing a Bungie Name, you can push the "Enter" key or click the magnifying glass icon on the right to begin a search.

 An unsuccessful search should return an error message.
 Otherwise, if the search was successful, you should see the stats for the Destiny 2 player that you've searched for, along with a few filters on the left-hand side.